freedomtowin/viz-htmlx-css/README.md

 Note that this examples uses `handlebars`, a [template engine](https://viz.rs/en/0.4.x/extra-topics/templates) for formatting HTML.

-Suprisingly, I didn't have to pass the data into the `handlebars` render function.
-The `Router` the GET call seems to automatically add the static files path to the .htmls files, i.e.,
+Surprisingly, I didn't have to pass the data into the `handlebars` render function.
+The `Router` the GET call seems to automatically add the static files path to the .html files, i.e.,

 ```
     let app = Router::new()